LatterRarity70/Editor-Button-Forever/README.md

 *Updated logo.png to change mod's icon (really)*

-#### Mod developer was banned on Geode for dumb reasons, but he still keeps his mods up-to-date. <br>See for working latest versions at [releases page](../../releases)!
-> Yes, u can't find it in geode servers, download it and install manually.

 ## Getting started
 We recommend heading over to [the getting started section on our docs](https://docs.geode-sdk.org/getting-started/) for useful info on what to do next.